NeuroLIAA/reading-et/README.md

  - *Unfrequent characters*: ¿; ?; ¡; !; “; ”; —; «; (; ).

 ## Corpus
-The corpus is composed of 20 short stories (*items*), all written in Spanish as spoken in Buenos Aires.
-Most of them (15) were extracted from “100 covers de cuentos clásicos”, by Hernán Casciari.
-The original stories were written by several different authors and were subsequently simplified, translated (if needed) and re-written in Spanish by Casciari.
-This way, there is diversity in literary style, while maintaining both difficulty and slang constant.
+Twenty and ten self-contained short (avg.
+795 (± 135), min.
+680, max.
+1220 words) and long (avg.
+3300 (± 147), min.
+1975, max.
+4640 words) stories written in Latin American Spanish were selected.
+From the twenty short stories, five were extracted from online Argentinian blog posts, and the other fifteen were extracted from “100 covers de cuentos clásicos” (Casciari, 2021).
+These constitute classic stories that were simplified, translated (if needed) and re-written in Spanish by Hernán Casciari.
+The goal was to obtain diversity in literary style while maintaining both difficulty and slang constant.
+The long stories were extracted from diverse sources and were selected mainly due to their use in other eye-tracking during reading experiments.

-On average, these are 800 (+/- 135) words long (min: 680; max: 1220) and each one takes 3 minutes to read (60 minutes total).
 ### Selection criteria
 - Minimize dialogue.
 - Minimize short and long sentences.